 - Fill out the secondary applications.
-Do this quickly but accurately… be persistent to insure that all the necessary information and fees were received… wait to hear the dates of your interviews.
+Do this quickly but accurately.
+Be persistent to ensure that all the necessary information and fees were received and then wait to hear the dates of your interviews.

 - Before going on the interviews, study dental school websites – this is very important in giving you an edge.
 Find out what the school concentrates on and try to remember some key names.

-- Go on the interviews.
+- Go to your interviews.
 Be confident that you are prepared.
 Be ready to discuss your accomplishments.
 The interview is your chance to see what the school is about.
 ASK QUESTIONS and find out everything you can about the school.
-It is especially important to ask the current students questions since they will give you the best perspective of the school.
+It is especially important to ask the current students questions since they will give you a unique perspective and were recently admitted themselves.